Ignas75/local-kubernetes/README.md

 - [x] Setup the micro-service in a pod (accessible within the cluster)
 - [x] Figure out localhost Postgres connections to Java app
 - [x] Make Java api make use of the database
-- [ ] Get the ms to interact with the DB in the cluster
+- [x] Get the ms to be in the cluster
+- [x] Connect the ms in the cluster to the DB
+- [ ] Add the tests back in for the Maven package step

 # Extensions/Future Projects (aka, feature creep dump):
 - endpoint "Random" that recommends anything (or if given a category, from the category)